dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-04-03-the-inalienable-property-rights-of-bitcoin.md

 The U.S. constitution got this right:

-> \"Congress shall make no law respecting an establishment of religion,
+> Congress shall make no law respecting an establishment of religion,
 > or prohibiting the free exercise thereof; or abridging the freedom of
 > speech, or of the press; or the right of the people peaceably to
 > assemble, and to petition the Government for a redress of
-> grievances.\" ---First Amendment to the United States Constitution
+> grievances. ---First Amendment to the United States Constitution

 Freedom of speech.
 Freedom of the press.
 It is the first amendment for a reason, since it is so unbelievably important.
 If we have free speech, we have a chance at liberty.
 If we lack free speech, we have the certainty of tyranny.

-> \"Freedom of speech is the great bulwark of liberty; they prosper and
+> Freedom of speech is the great bulwark of liberty; they prosper and
 > die together: And it is the terror of traitors and oppressors, and a
-> barrier against them.\" ---Cato, Letter Number 15
+> barrier against them. ---Cato, Letter Number 15

-> \"Liberty is meaningless where the right to utter one\'s thoughts and
+> Liberty is meaningless where the right to utter one\'s thoughts and
 > opinions has ceased to exist.
 That, of all rights, is the dread of
 > tyrants.
 It is the right which they first of all strike down.
 They
 > know its power.
 Thrones, dominions, principalities, and powers,
 > founded in injustice and wrong, are sure to tremble, if men are
 > allowed to reason of righteousness, temperance, and of a judgment to
-> come in their presence.\" ---Frederick Douglass
+> come in their presence. ---Frederick Douglass

 For all our flaws, this is the one thing we got right.
 The Logos is sacred, as it should be.